irssi/irssi.github.io/documentation/settings.markdown

 We ask the same respect in return.

-The original portions of this document are Copyright 2005 by Rocco Caputo rcaputo@cpan.org and Nei (on irc.freenode.net #irssi).
+The original portions of this document are Copyright 2005 by Rocco Caputo rcaputo@cpan.org and Nei (on irc.libera.chat #irssi).
 Other portions are Copyright by their respective authors or licensors.

 This work is licensed under a Creative Commons Attribution-ShareAlike 2.5 License.
 Please see <https://creativecommons.org/licenses/by-sa/2.5/> for details.
 Summary: